MikeM0s010v/20-80-Battery-Exceed-Signalizer-/README.md

 3. Create/copy a python file.
 4. Create/copy a bash script that will run the python file.
 5. Make it executable.
-6. Put aforementioned files in your venv folder.
+6. Put aforementioned files in your venv folder (convinient step).
-7. Create a new 'at' entry or put 'at -f /path/to/your.sh now' in your .bashrc file to executing program after boot in the background.
+7. Run the script with 'at' command or add 'at -f /path/to/your.sh now' line to your /home/YOUuser/.bashrc file to executing program after boot in the background.

 Enjoy!
 LOL